wp-plugins/mathematica-toolbox/README.txt

 **Credits**

-* The part of the highlighter code that is specific to Wolfram Language is written by Patrick Scheibe and is available on his [Github page](https://github.com/halirutan/Mathematica-Source-Highlighting).
-He also wrote a browser [userscript](http://meta.mathematica.stackexchange.com/questions/1043/additional-useful-buttons-for-our-m-se-editor/) which extends the editor on Mathematica.StackExchange with the capaibility to generate links to the online Mathematica documentation, and the ability to replace glyph codes such as `\[Alpha]` with their corresponding characters.
+* The part of the highlighter code that is specific to Wolfram Language is written by Patrick Scheibe and is available on his .  which extends the editor on Mathematica.StackExchange with the capaibility to generate links to the online Mathematica documentation, and the ability to replace glyph codes such as `\[Alpha]` with their corresponding characters.
 That script was an inspiration to the corresponding shortcodes provided by this plugin.

 * The highlighter script is Google Code Prettify.

+* [Patrick Scheibe](https://github.com/halirutan/Mathematica-Source-Highlighting) wrote the Google Code Prettify extension for Mathematica.
+He also wrote [this](http://meta.mathematica.stackexchange.com/questions/1043/additional-useful-buttons-for-our-m-se-editor/) browser extension with capablities that inspired this plugin, documentation links and Mathematica glyph codes to glyphs conversion.

 * The CDF embedding Javascript script was written by Wolfram Research.